orfeotoolbox/OTB/CONTRIBUTING.md

 * Merge requests can be merged by anyone (not just PSC or RM) with push access to develop
 * Merge requests can be merged once the dashboard is proven green for this branch

-Branches can be registered for dashboard testing by adding one line in 'Config/feature_branches.txt' in [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git).
+Branches can be registered for dashboard testing by adding one line in `Config/feature_branches.txt` in [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git).

-Syntax is the following.

-For branches in the main repository, syntax is the following.
+For branches in the main repository, the syntax is the following:

 ```
 branch_name [otb-data_branch_name]

 ```
-Second branch name is optional.
+The second branch name is optional.
 It can be set if you need to modify [otb-data](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-data.git) according to your changes.

-For branches in forks, syntax is the following:
+For branches in forks, the syntax is the following:
 ```
 user/branch_name [user/otb-data_branch_name]
 ```
-Again, second branch name is optional.
+Again, the second branch name is optional.

-For user without push access to [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git), the modification can be asked through a merge requests to this repository.
+For users without push access to [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git), the modification can be asked through a merge requests to this repository.

 Once the feature branch is registered for testing, it should appear in the *FeatureBranches* section of the [OTB dashboard](https://dash.orfeo-toolbox.org/index.php?project=OTB) next day (remember tests are run on a nighlty basis).